 - be officially enrolled in the Applied Mathematics major;

-- have completed at least four courses at UCLA in the Mathematics Department from those required in the “Preparation for the Major” or Major; and
+- have completed at least four subjects at UCLA in the Mathematics Department from those required in the “Preparation for the Major” or Major; and

-- have at least a 3.6 GPA in such mathematics courses taken at UCLA.
+- have at least a 3.6 GPA in such mathematics subjects taken at UCLA.